smit-vekariya/cheat-sheet/django.md

 ```4.
 Inheritance```

-In Python object oriented Programming, Inheritance is the capability of one class to derive or inherit the properties from another class.
-The class that derives 	properties is called the derived class or child class and the class from which the properties are being derived is called the base class or parent class.
-The benefits of inheritance are:
+Inheritance gives the power to a class to access all attributes and methods of another class.
+It aids in code reusability and helps the developer to maintain applications without redundant code.
+The class inheriting from another class is a child class or also called a derived class.
+The class from which a child class derives the members are called parent class or superclass.

-It represents real-world relationships well.
-It provides the reusability of a code.
-We don’t have to write the same code again and again.
-Also, it allows us to add more features to a class without modifying it.
-It is transitive in nature, which means that if class B inherits from another class A, then all the subclasses of B would automatically inherit from class A.

 Types of Inheritance